 - How Long Does It Take to Recharge?

 - Can It Be Recharged From Two Sources At Once?

 - Continue Reading

 Jackery Explorer 1000 Portable Power Station

 CONS: Recharge times are slower than some other models.
 The 10 amp max on solar charging prevents faster charging.
-Finally, it can’t be combined with a second unit for expanded capacity.
+Finally, it cannot be combined with a second unit for expanded capacity.

 OVERALL: The Jackery 1000 is a powerful and compact unit with a very portable and appealing form factor.
 I enjoy using it more than the Bluetti because of its size, portability and car charging features.
-So far it’s been very reliable.
+So far it has been very reliable.

 What Can You Run With 1000 Watt Hours of Capacity?